 James Zelter is a member of AGM's board of directors and a member of the executive committee of AGM's board of directors.
 He was elected to the AGM board of directors in January 2022.
-Mr. Zelter also serves as Co-Chair of AAM's board of directors, a private company since September 2023.
-Mr. Zelter joined the AAM board of directors effective March 2021, and he became Co-Chair in January 2022.
-Mr. Zelter is Co-President of AAM, co-leading AAM's day-to-day operations, including all of AAM's revenue-generating businesses and enterprise solutions across its integrated alternative investment platform.
-Mr. Zelter joined Apollo in 2006, and served as the Chief Investment Officer of Apollo's credit business from 2006 and became Co-President in January 2018.
+Since January 2025, Mr. Zelter has served as President of AGM, overseeing operating and key strategic initiatives across its asset management and retirement services businesses.
+Mr. Zelter previously served as a member and Co-Chair of AAM's board of directors, a private company since September 2023, from March 2021 to January 2025 and from January 2022 to January 2025, respectively.
+He also served as Co-President of AAM from January 2018 to January 2025, co-leading AAM's day-to-day operations, including all of AAM's revenuegenerating businesses and enterprise solutions across its integrated alternative investment platform.
+Mr. Zelter joined Apollo in 2006, and served as the Chief Investment Officer of Apollo's credit business from 2006 to January 2025.
 Since 2006, Mr. Zelter has also served in several senior roles at MidCap Financial Investment Corporation (f/k/a Apollo Investment Corporation), a publicly traded vehicle managed by Apollo, and served as a director on its board of directors from 2006 to 2020.
 Prior to joining Apollo, Mr. Zelter was with Citigroup Inc. and its predecessor companies from 1994 to 2006.
 From 2003 to 2005, Mr. Zelter was Chief Investment Officer of Citigroup Alternative Investments, and prior to that he was responsible for Citigroup's Global High Yield franchise.
 Prior to joining Citigroup in 1994, Mr. Zelter was a High Yield Trader at Goldman, Sachs & Co.
 Mr. Zelter has significant experience in global credit markets and has overseen the broad expansion of Apollo's credit platform.
 He is a member of the Duke University Board of Trustees and a board member of DUMAC, Inc., the investment management company that oversees the Duke University endowment.
 Mr. Zelter also serves on the board of directors of the Partnership for New York City, and The Bridge Golf Foundation, as well as the Board of Fellows of Weill Cornell Medicine.
 Mr. Zelter has a B.A. in Economics from Duke University.
-Mr. Zelter's extensive knowledge of Apollo's business and expertise in credit investments enhances the breadth directors of AAM, while still a public company, from March 21, 2021 through December 2021, and, prior to that time, served as Lead Independent Director of the board of directors of AAM effective March 1, 2021.
-Mr. Clayton served as Chair of the SEC from May 2017 through December 2020.
-In addition to chairing the SEC, he was a member of the President's Working Group on Financial Markets, the Financial Stability Oversight Council and the Financial Stability Board.
-Mr. Clayton also participated on the Board of the International Organization of Securities Commissions.
-In addition to financial stability matters, Mr. Clayton's participation in these domestic and international bodies focused on cybersecurity, climate risk and digital assets.
-Prior to joining the SEC, Mr. Clayton was a partner at Sullivan & Cromwell LLP, where he was a member of the firm's Management Committee and co-head of the firm's corporate practice and co-head of the cybersecurity group.
-From 2009 to 2017, Mr. Clayton was a Lecturer in Law and Adjunct Professor at the University of Pennsylvania Law School and since July 2021 has been an Adjunct Professor at both the Wharton School and the Carey Law School of the University of Pennsylvania.
-Mr. Clayton currently serves on the board of directors of the American Express Company, a position he has held since October 2022.
-Mr. Clayton also is a Senior Policy Advisor and Of Counsel to Sullivan & Cromwell LLP, and he has advisory roles with several public and private companies and non-profit organizations.
-Mr. Clayton is also a member of the Federal Deposit Insurance Corporation's Systemic Resolution Advisory Committee.
-He also serves as an advisor to several firms in the cloud computing, Web3 and digital asset spaces.
-Mr. Clayton earned a B.S. in Pennsylvania Law School.
-Mr. Clayton's breadth of professional and management experience, as well as his deep knowledge and understanding of the operation and regulation of private and public capital markets, make him a valuable member of AGM's board of direct
+Mr. Zelter's extensive knowledge of Apollo's business and expertise in credit investments enhances the breadth of experience of AGM's board of directors.